The Graphic Designer Who Loves a Comfy Pair of Heels

 Even if you’ve never heard of Laureen Moyal and her graphic design firm Paperwhite Studio, you’ve probably seen her work.
-Restaurants like vegan fast food chain By Chloe and Instagram-friendly café Jack’s Wife Freda have turned to Moyal and her team for cute, quirky logos, menus, and even sugar packets.
+Restaurants like vegan fast-food chain By Chloe and Instagram-friendly café Jack’s Wife Freda have turned to Moyal and her team for cute, quirky logos, menus, and even sugar packets.

 After studying at Rhode Island School of Design, Moyal freelanced for various food and beverage brands before meeting her business partner, Devika Heugle.
 In 2009 they formed Paperwhite, which now has offices in Brooklyn, Chicago, and Graz, Austria.
 The company’s diverse array of clients ranges from The Highline Hotel in New York City to local tech companies in Graz.